jcanabarro/eur-brl/README.md

-# eur-brl
+# EUR-BRL

-Gnome Extension that shows the current conversion of Euro to Brazilian Reais
+A simple extension that compares the price of the Euro with the Brazilian Reals, to show if is increasing or not.